-This Helpful Video Shows You the Process of Cooking Corn in the Microwave and Also Shows You How to Shuck it.
+This Helpful Video Shows You the Process of Cooking Corn in the Microwave As Well As How to Shuck it.

 Now that the corn is cooked, you get to eat it!
 I love these corn on the cob holders!
-Corn cob holders are an inexpensive item that make a big difference in your experience eating corn.
+Corn cob holders are an inexpensive item that make a HUGE difference in your corn eating experience.

 These holders have fun, bright colors and they interlock, making storage much safer (my favorite feature).